oleksapro/nodejs-todos/README.md

 This project serves as a practical learning exercise, showcasing how to build a functional API using core Node.js features and a selection of fundamental libraries, while adhering to a well-organized architectural pattern.

+The project intentionally utilizes the callback pattern for asynchronous operations to gain a fundamental understanding of Node.js's non-blocking nature.
+By directly engaging with callbacks, we aim to appreciate the core mechanisms of asynchronous JavaScript.
+This hands-on approach provides a deeper insight into the challenges and evolution of asynchronous programming in Node.js.

 ## Getting started

 ### Local